maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

     30 NEXT X
     40 PRINT "LOOP COMPLETE"

-On most interpreted dialects, the output will be:
+On most interpreted dialects, including MS BASICs, the output will be:

     1
     LOOP COMPLETE

-On Dartmouth derived versions, the loop body is not performed and the the output would be:
+On Dartmouth derived versions, the loop body is not performed and the output would be:

     LOOP COMPLETE

 By default, RetroBASIC follows the MS-BASIC behavior, executing the loop once.
-To support Dartmouth-style behavior, you can use the `--dartmouth-loops` command-line flag, which will skip exhausted loops entirely.
+To support Dartmouth-style behavior, you can use the `--dartmouth-loops` command-line flag (-l for short).
 For the example above, using `retrobasic --dartmouth-loops program.bas` would produce Dartmouth-style output.

 Univac 1100 BASIC allows an alternate form with single statement following the `FOR` without a separator, in which case the `NEXT` is not required.
 For instance, `FOR I=1 TO 10 PRINT I" will print 1 to 10.
 This is not currently supported in RetroBASIC.